 Ted has also spearheaded efforts to address challenges unique to Florida's 21st district, such as the prevalence of contaminated drywall imported from China that has ruined the home values and put at risk the health of thousands of South Florida homeowners.
 The House and Senate recently passed the Drywall Safety Act, his legislation establishing safeguards to protect homeowners from sulfur-ridden drywall and pressuring the Chinese government to hold manufacturers of the tainted material accountable.
 Ted has also introduced legislation to protect seniors from financial scams and fraudulent products, help victims of Ponzi schemes recoup their assets, and strengthen federal efforts to combat homelessness among our nation's veterans.

-Ted Deutch, and his wife of 20 years, Jill Deutch, have lived in South Florida since 1998.
-They reside in West Boca Raton, a community within Florida's 21st district, along with their three children, each of whom attend Palm Beach County public schools.
+Ted Deutch and his wife Jill Deutch have lived in South Florida since 1998.
+They reside in West Boca Raton, a community within Florida's 21st district.
+Their three children attended Palm Beach County public schools.
 Born and raised in Bethlehem, Pennsylvania, Ted is the youngest son of Jean and the late Bernard Deutch, a World War II veteran who earned a Purple Heart during the Battle of the Bulge.
 A graduate of the University of Michigan and the University of Michigan Law School, Ted's passion for public service earned him the prestigious Harry S. Truman Scholarship.